Back up and recover an Oracle Database on an Azure Linux VM using Azure Backup

 SQL> recover automatic database using backup controlfile until cancel;

-When the last available archive log file has been applied type CANCEL to end recovery.
+4. When the last available archive log file has been applied, enter CANCEL to end recovery.

-When recovery completes successfully you will see the message Media recovery complete.
-However, when using the BACKUP CONTROLFILE clause the recover command will ignore online log files and it is possible there are changes in the current online redo log required to complete point in time recovery.
-In this situation you may see messages similar to these:
+However, when you're using the BACKUP CONTROLFILE clause, the recover command ignores online log files.
+It's possible that changes in the current online redo log are required to complete point-in-time recovery.
+In this situation, you might see messages similar to these examples:

 SQL> recover automatic database until cancel using backup controlfile;